Tuition, Fees, and Charges

 After second class day—no refund

 Applicable dates and deadlines are available at www.uta.edu/fees.
-Select Refunds for Semester Withdrawals and Dropped Courses.
+Select Refunds of Registration Charges (Withdrawals and Drops).

 4. Parking refunds must be applied for separately at the Parking Office, 1225 W. Mitchell.